KoushikMuthakana/MachineLearning/Simple Linear Regression Model/README.md

          6. Use Non-redundant independent Variables in the analysis to find the best fitting model
          7. Use the best fitting model to make predictions about the dependent variables

+ # Note:
- # Note: Adding more independent variables (Features) leads to the overfitting problem.
+ 	Adding more independent variables (Features) leads to the overfitting problem.

  # Relationship between the Independent and Dependent Variables:

                                              x1-------------------------------->

-   Independent Varibales:                                 x2  ------------ >           Y  Dependent Varibales
+   Independent Varibales                                 x2  ------------ >                              Y  Dependent Varibales

                                              x3-------------------------------- >